informalsystems/quint/docs/pages/docs/quint.md

                                                                         [string]
   --out-itf      output the trace in the Informal Trace Format to file, e.g.,
-                 out_{seq}.itf.json where {seq} is the trace sequence number (sets verbosity to 0 by default, can be overridden with --verbosity) [string] --max-samples  the maximum number of runs to attempt before giving up [number] [default: 10000]
+                 out_{seq}.itf.json where {seq} is the trace sequence number [string] --max-samples  the maximum number of runs to attempt before giving up [number] [default: 10000]